aristanetworks/vane/docs/nrfu_setup/nrfu_setup.md

 ### Step 1: Download the vane-cvp-rpm from the vane repo

-Download the vane-cvp-rpm from the vane repo over [here](<https://github.com/aristanetworks/vane/actions/workflows/cvp-extension-builder.yml>)

-Select the most recent successful build, which would be the one at the top with a green checkmark.
+To download the vane-cvp-rpm, select the most recent successful build, **which would be the one at the top with a green checkmark**, over [here](<https://github.com/aristanetworks/vane/actions/workflows/cvp-extension-builder.yml>).

 !!! info "Reference"